internship-bvoc2020/Assignment2-DataAnalysis/README.md

 3. Show a bivariate analysis between Salary and hour_per_week.Choose a plot of your choice.
 Mention the inferences drawn

-4. For each Education type , showcase the distribution of Salary .Use Seaborn Facetgrid & Line plot.Identify the keen observations and mention
+4. For each Education type , showcase the distribution of Salary .Use Seaborn Facetgrid & Line plot.Identify the key observations and mention them

 5. Categorizing each Gender & Relationship status (combination of all values) , plot the hours_per_week worked.Choose appropriate plots.Mention the inferences drawn

 6. How many Males that have Marital status ‘Married-civ-spouse’ are earning above 150,000 ?

-7. Are Individuals that are Divorced are of higher age compared to Individuals that are Not-in-family ?
-Using mean , answer the above question & mention the respective age of the two groups
+7. Are Divorced Individuals of higher age compared to Individuals that are Not-in-family ?
+Using mean as a measure , answer the above question & mention the respective age of the two groups